adamant/adamant.language.reference/enums.md

 # Enums

 An enum in Adamant is a type that can have one of a number of possible variants.
 Each variant can optionally have data associated with it.
 Both classes and structs can be enums.
 This is indicated by placing the keyword `enum` before the `class` or `struct` keyword.
+Enums are sometimes referred to as discriminated unions because they union together different types safely with a discriminator value.

 	public enum class Result<T>
 	{
-		Ok,
+		Ok(T),
 		Error
 	}